observability-lab-cse/observability-lab-workshop/04-custom-metrics/README.md

 </details>

-You can also query your custom metrics like all the other logs you have.
-For this go to the **Logs** section of the portal and query the `customMetrics` table to see more your custom metrics and details on them.
+You can also query your custom metrics like all the other logs.
+For this, go to the **Logs** section of the portal and query the `customMetrics` table to see more details of your custom metrics.

-Just as an example, looking at the `device-updates` metric entries.
-Can you find the device ID which you previously used to tag the metric updates?
+Just as an example, looking at the `device-updates` metric entries, can you find the device ID which you previously used to tag the metric updates?

 <details markdown="1">
 <summary> 🔦 Click here to see the custom metric in the <b>Logs</b> section and the device ID tag📔</summary>